Updated March 25th, 2020 by Dr Richard Hagmeyer DC, CFMP to reflect the most accurate information.

 #3 GERD could be autoimmune

 Some research shows that stomach acid is not acidic enough to immediately damage the esophagus.
-Instead, it(acid reflux) triggers an inflammatory reaction within the tissue of the esophagus, causing damage.
+Instead, acid reflux triggers an inflammatory reaction within the tissue of the esophagus, causing damage.

 What does gluten have to do with this?
 Gluten has been shown to be very pro-inflammatory in many people, and has been linked with 55 autoimmune diseases.
 It’s possible acid reflux could be yet another inflammatory disorder triggered by gluten.